mitkko/csdpeek-cordova/README.md

 A simple save game file viewer for https://www.clubsoccerdirector.co.uk android game.
 Based on Apache Cordova.

 ---

+# N.B.
+*This is not a real project and was anly a playground for a specific old version of the game.
+It is no longer compatible with the current version(s) of the game and will not been developed further and will not be.

+---
 ## Background
 This is just my first playground project to learn something about git, whhile attempting to create a simple Android app without specific (Android) development skills at all.
 The project at hand, based on Apache Cordova is an attempt to create simple save file viewer for a mobile game called [Club Soccer Director](https://www.clubsoccerdirector.co.uk).